-Exiles witness collusion between North Korea and China over persecution of Christians
+Exiles Witness Collusion Between North Korea and China Over Persecution of Christians

-The KFI report describes an instance when a North Korean Christian was abducted in China by three Chinese men and a North Korean woman and driven to the Chinese border on the Amnok River (also known as Yalu River).
+The KFI report describes an instance when a North Korean Christian was abducted in China by three Chinese men and a North Korean woman, and then driven to the Chinese border on the Amnok River (also known as Yalu River).
 The Christian was bundled into a boat by at least four waiting North Korean security agents and taken across the river to North Korea for interrogation.

 In another case, the child of an interviewee was imprisoned in a North Korean political prison camp because their parent attended a church in China.
 The parent was later informed that their child had died at the camp.

 Interrogators were also documented as using information sourced from informants in China.
 One Christian forcibly returned to North Korea was shown a map of the Chinese city they had lived in and asked by their interrogator, “Is there not a church not too far from where you lived?”
-In another case, a victim was interrogated for more than four months in a North Korea detention centre based on information submitted by China’s Ministry of Public Security in their deportation notes.
+In another case, a victim was interrogated for more than four months in a North Korean detention center based on information submitted by China’s Ministry of Public Security in their deportation notes.

 A witness told of a 33-year-old Christian who underwent long periods of severe torture in Chinese prisons, including enduring three days of interrogation without sleep while being tied to a wooden chair with a backrest made of corrugated iron and a metal crossbar across their face.
 The Christian suffered a deformed spine and was severely malnourished when forcibly returned to North Korea, where the abuse continued.
 The Christian was eventually sent to a political prison camp.